ocaml/v2.ocaml.org/site/learn/tutorials/structure_of_ocaml_programs.md

 mark the end of an OCaml phrase and send this phrase to the toplevel in order to evaluate it.

-Outside of the toplevel, uses of `;;` are, at best, infrequent.
+Outside of the toplevel, uses of `;;` are, at best, infrequent and are _never required_ for well written code.
-Briefly, double semi-common `;;` can used for three reasons:
+Briefly, double semi-colon `;;` can used for three reasons:

-* For compatibility with the toplevel
+* For compatibility with the toplevel;
-* To split the code to ease debugging
+* To split the code to ease debugging;
-* To introduce a toplevel expression
+* To introduce a toplevel expression.

 Inserting `;;` can be sometimes useful for beginners when debugging, since it stops any running definition.
 For instance, in the following